cakeslapper/intro-to-database-design/README.md

 - **Primary key**: by default, primary keys must be unique and not null
 - **Foreign key**: must be a primary key in another table
 - **Default** (not really a constraint): assigns a default value if no value is given
+- **Check**: used to limit the value range that can be placed in a column
 ###### Unnamed
       CREATE TABLE Persons (
       PersonID int PRIMARY KEY,